graemefox/mimi/README.md

 #### Dependencies
 You need to have [Biopython](https://biopython.org/) and [PANDAseq](https://biopython.org/) installed.
-PANDAseq be in your $PATH.
+PANDAseq must be in your $PATH.

 #### Test PANDAseq installation:
 Run the following from a terminal on your system.